-In November 2008, the Company adopted the Manas Resources Limited Employee Option Plan ("Plan").
-The Plan was renewed and approved by shareholders at the annual general meeting held on 29 May 2018.
-The Plan is designed to provide incentives, assist in the recruitment, reward and retention of employees and provide opportunities for employees (both present and future) to participate directly in the equity of the Company.
-The contractual life of each option granted is three years.
-There are no cash settlement alternatives.
-The Plan does not allow for the issue of options to Directors of the Company.
+The Company has adopted the Manas Resources Limited Employee Option Plan as well as the Manas Resources Limited Performance Rights Plan ("Plans").
+The Plans were adopted following shareholder approval and are required to be renewed by shareholder approval every three years.
+The Plans are designed to provide incentives, assist in the recruitment, reward and retention of employees and provide opportunities for employees (both present and future) to participate directly in the equity of the Company.
+The Plans generally allow the Company to set the terms and conditions of each grant, subject to compliance with the overall framework of the Plans, ASX Listing Rules and any other applicable regulations.